nestoca/jac/README.md

 follow the same process over and over until no further config files and directories are found.

 The `glob` is optional, defaults to `**/*.yaml`

+# Why the name Jac?

+- It's a short 3-letter command that's easy to type and remember.
+- It sounds like the name of a person, which gives it some personality.
+- It falls in line nicely with other tools by same authors, such as [joy](https://github.com/nestoca/joy), [jen](https://github.com/silphid/jen), and [yey](https://github.com/silphid/yey).
+- Could mean something like "Johns and Janes As Code".